ionic-team/ionic-site/guide/0.1/structure.md

 We use View Controllers to take individual views and control them as a group to great effect.
 A perfect example is a Tab Bar.
 We might have a Tab Bar View with three Buttons views in it.
 But we also have three different pages that we need to page through.

 Instead of treating each page as a separate URL, we treat them as their own groups of views, using a Tab Controller to manage the Tab Bar Button taps to switch the different "pages," each of which is their own View Controller containing sets of child Views and View Controllers.
-It might seem complicated, but think of it just like the DOM: a tree of tangible UI elements inside of functional containers.
+It might seem complicated, but think of it just like the DOM: a tree of tangible UI elements inside of containers that manage them.

 Perhaps we load certain assets (like images, cached templates, or web content) from a URL, but since we need local content to load incredibly quickly, we only use URLs as a convenience in their function as unique resource identifiers.